hoanhua14/mrq/journals/david_hong.md

 As a group, we formulated our migrations table and came up with a total of 4 tables: accounts, exercise, sleep, and water.
 The idea is that each account has its own exercise, sleep, and water logs and they need to be unique to that account.
 So, each account that has its own id, has its own exercise, sleep, and water logs which can be traced back to that account because we put a user_id value of that account into each table.

+As a group, we formulated our migrations table and came up with a total of 4 tables: accounts, exercise, sleep, and water.
+The idea is that each account has its own exercise, sleep, and water logs and they need to be unique to that account.
+So, each account that has its own id, has its own exercise, sleep, and water logs which can be traced back to that account because we put a user_id value of that account into each table.

 ## May 17, 2023 (W)

 What I accomplished today: